garylirocks/quickrefs/microsoft-entra-id.markdown

 - **Resource**:
   - Membership of cloud-created security groups, *this implies access to other roles/permissions granted to the groups*:
     - Azure roles
-    - AAD roles
+    - Entra roles
     - Microsoft 365 licenses
   - Membership of cloud-created Microsoft 365 Groups and Teams
-  - Assignment to AAD enterprise applications
+  - Assignment to Entra enterprise applications
   - Membership of SharePoint Online sites/site collections
 - **Access package**:
   - A bundle of all the resources with the access a user needs to work on a project or in a role